VCTLabs/vct-enclustra-bsp-platform/README_workflows.rst

 The ``wic`` directory in the ``meta-user-aa1`` layer contains two kickstart files that mirror the image recipe names.
 The minimal image has one (usable) partition for the root filesystem, while the data image also contains an empty data partition.
-The new ``resize-last-part`` and ``resize-rootfs`` recipes currently support sysvinit *only*, but feel free to contribute a systemd unit.
+The new ``resize-helper`` recipe supports both sysvinit and systemd.

-To automatically resize the rootfs/data partitions on MMC devices, include the following recipe in the ``sysvinit.yaml`` kas config:
+To automatically resize the last partition (either rootfs or data) on MMC devices, include the ``resize-helper`` recipe in the your image install.

-* devel-image-minimal - add ``resize-rootfs`` to expand the root partition
-* devel-image-data - add ``resize-last-part`` to expand the data partition

 Conversely, to leave the existing partitions alone, remove the above recipes from the kas configuration.